Letractively/uliweb/apps/Documents/files/manage_guide.rst

         Completely sync operation.
 It'll delete the old version of Uliweb in outputdir directory first, then do the copy work.

-    -n
-        Skip the database component geniusql shipped with Uliweb.

     -v

         Output verbose infomation, default is no output.